-More precise analysis of energy performance requires measuring at least every 5 seconds, in-situ, the temperature at the storage tank's hot-water outlet and cold-water inlet, the flow rate from or to the storage tank, and electricity usage.
+More precise analysis of energy performance requires measuring, in-situ, the temperature at the storage tank's hot-water outlet and cold-water inlet, the flow rate, and electricity usage, at least every five seconds.

-Determining in-situ energy performance for a multi-pass HTHP by measuring the flow rate and changes in temperature across the HTHP results in excessive errors.
+Determining in-situ energy performance for a multi-pass HTHP, by measuring the flow rate and temperatures, results in excessive errors.
 This is because these units have a high flow rate and low temperature differential.
-This approach is more suitable for single-pass heat pump units.
-For all HTHP, the energy used for defrosting needs to be accounted for.
+This approach is more suitable for single-pass units, although the energy used for defrost needs to be accounted for.
 It is preferable to measure performance based on the total hot water delivered from the tank to the household and total energy use.
-In-situ performance monitoring of an HTHP should be undertaken for at least a week.